totti2/totti.to/ufw/README.md

 Allow all outgoing traffic.
 Block all incoming traffic.
-Identify the ports & protocol your services are exposed on and allow them.
+Identify the ports & protocols your services are using and allow them.

 ```bash
 sudo -s